 While at Cole Schotz, Bob was a partner in the firm’s Litigation, Construction Services and Employment Law Departments.
 In 2011, Bob formed his current firm where he continues his concentrations in commercial litigation, construction law and employment law.

 Since 1994, Robert Dowd has been awarded a “Preeminent” rating of AV for very high ethical standards and a legal ability rating of 5.0 out of 5.0 by the peer review rating service of Martindale-Hubbell, the premier directory of legal professionals.
 As a guide to consumers of legal services, Martindale-Hubbell states the certification of an attorney as AV Preeminent “is a significant rating accomplishment - a testament to the fact that a lawyer's peers rank him or here at the highest level of professional excellence”.
 Less than 14% of US Attorneys are AV Rated.

-For the past five years, Mr. Dowd has been selected by peer review as one of Bergen County’s Top Lawyers for Construction Law, Commercial Litigation or Litigation.
+For the past seven years, Mr. Dowd has been selected by peer review as one of Bergen County’s Top Lawyers for Construction Law, Commercial Litigation and/or Litigation.

 The Avvo lawyer rating service has also assigned Bob a rating of Superb.

 Because the Martindale-Hubbell, (201) Magazine and Avvo ratings compare attorneys in New Jersey, the New Jersey ethics rules require the accompanying statement that no aspect of this advertisement has been approved by the Supreme Court of New Jersey.